mayan-jbsmith/action-license-compliance/README.md

 - runtime (required): Specify the project runtime, e.g., "node" or "python".
 - allow_list (optional): Define a regex pattern for allowed licenses.
 - block_list (optional): Set a regex pattern for blocked licenses.
+- show_all (optional): Choose whether to show all licenses, both valid and invalid. ['true', 'false']

 ## Example Usage